bloXroute-Labs/bxgateway/README.md

 `Testnet`).
 If you are using Ethereum, you will also need to specify the public key of your Ethereum node via `--node-public-key [hex-encoded-key]`.

-For detail on the all possible command-line arguments, refer to (TODO @Allan: LINK).
+For detail on the all possible command-line arguments, refer to [our technical documentation][args].

 ## Development